Lyrth/Lyrth/README.md

-## Hello there :O
+## Hello there

-Yes henlo!
-Here you can see the projects I'm working on, like **'Makanism'** (currently work-in-progress), a Java bot using the epic library Discord4J.
-Also, currently I am working on some other private projects in C, C#, Lua, and Java.
-I also do some Starbound modding, Lua stuff, and microcontroller programming.
-Sift around, I also do other probably unrelated stuff lol.

-:eyes:
+Hello!
+Here you can see an assortment of projects I have worked on (or currently working on) in Lua, C, Java, or whatever else.
+Mostly doing embedded, backend, and application development stuff.

+---

+### Signatures used in commits

+-
+-